Some women end up here looking for “let him chase you book”.

 Where are you going later (she asks)

-This song explains exactly the major flaw with the “let him chase mantra”.
+This song explains exactly the major flaw with the “let him chase mantra” when it comes to sought-after men.

 And now he is going out with her.